 Over the following years new weaves were introduced as the masters invested in the latest technology.
 This brought problems and Wyre Forest had its fair share of trouble and industrial unrest.

-Here at the Carpet Heritage Trust we provide a gallery of carpets including wide ranges of Ablingdon, Victoria, Cormar and Furlong.
+Here at the Carpet Heritage Trust we provide a gallery of carpets including wide range of Ablingdon, Victoria, Cormar and Furlong.

 Join the discussion and share your opinions on carpet ranges.